16 Great Books on Indonesia

 One day he’s invited to the house of a wealthy concubine (nyai) and her children.
 He falls in love with the daughter, Anneliese, a half-Dutch and half-Indonesian young woman.

 At times, I found the story a bit contrived.
-Some things just didn’t make sense like the father suddenly going insane or the incident involving the brothel owner.
+Some things just didn’t make sense like a couple of incidents involving the father and a brothel owner.

-The character of Minke is portrayed as almost super-human like that I started to hate him.
+The character of Minke is portrayed as almost superhuman to the point that I started to really dislike him.
 The woman he falls in love with is weak and pathetic.

-The writing and especially the dialogue sounds like a cheap Harlequin romance:
+The writing and especially the dialogue sound like a cheap Harlequin romance.